This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 Why are the leaves on my Calathea turning brown?

 Brown leaf tips are a common problem with calatheas.
 Usually, this indicates the plant isn’t getting enough humidity.
 It can also indicate you are watering your plant inconsistently (letting it dry out or overwatering it.)
 Brown leaf tips are another sign of this plant’s high-maintenance attitude!

-Since calathas like to remain moist, but not wet, they’ll need a potting mix that holds some moisture but is also well draining.
-A mix such as one-part indoor plant potting soil, two-parts perlite, and two-parts peat moss will work well.
+Since calatheas like to remain moist, but not wet, they’ll need a potting mix that holds some moisture but is also well draining.
+A mix such as two-parts indoor plant potting soil and one-part perlite will work fine (although I tend to just eyeball this!).

 Remove any dead or dying leaves from your calathea once they can be gently plucked away from the plant.